-- 1. A summary resolution is available when the Charged Student or Student OrganizationRespondent waives the right to a hearing and requests that the Hearing Officer conducting the information session determine the findings and sanctions if applicable.
+- a.
+Summary Resolution - 1.
+A summary resolution is available when the Charged Student or Student Organization Respondent waives the right to a hearing and requests that the Hearing Officer conducting the information session determine the findings and sanctions if applicable.
 The Hearing Officer reserves the right to conduct fact-finding to make an informed decision. - 2.
 The following apply to a summary resolution: - i.
 The meeting(s) will not be recorded. - ii.
-The written decision will serve as the official record of the Summary Resolution. - iii.
+The written decision will serve as the official record of the Summary Resolution.

+- iii.
 The written decision will be sent to the Charged Student or Student OrganizationRespondent within fourteen (14) Business Days from the date of the Summary Resolution.
 For Academic Misconduct violations, the written decision will also be sent to the Instructor. - 3.
-If the Charged Student or Student Organization Respondent does not choose the Summary Resolution (or the option is unavailable), the Charged Student or Student Organization Respondent may indicate their preference for one of the two (2) types of hearings. - b. b.
-Hearings: Hearings include Two hearing types are available under the Code: 1) an administrative hearing, or 2) a Student Conduct Committee (SCC) hearing.
+If the Charged Student or Student OrganizationRespondent does not choose the Summary Resolution (or the option is unavailable), the Charged Student or Student OrganizationRespondent may indicate their preference for one of the two (2) types of hearings. - b. b.
+Hearings: Hearings include Two hearing types are available under the Code: 1) an Aadministrative Hhearing, or 2) a Student Conduct Committee (SCC) hearing.
 All procedures described in the Hearing Procedures section apply to these types of hearings. - 1.
-1. Administrative hearing Hearing conducted by a Hearing Officer who serves as the Hearing Body. - 2.
-SCC hearing conducted by a committee which serves as the Hearing Body.
+Administrative hearing Hearing Ceonducted by a Hearing Officer who serves as the Hearing Body. - 2.
+SCC Hhearing Ceonducted by a committee which serves as the Hearing Body.
 SCC committees for Conduct violations consist of two (2) Students, one (1) faculty or staff member, and a non-voting Hearing Officer.
 SCC committees for Academic Misconduct violations consist of three (3) Students, two (2) full-time faculty members, and a non-voting Hearing Officer.
 The non-voting Hearing Officer will moderate the hearing. - 3.
 For SCC Hearings, members of any particular committee will vary, but will come from a pool of qualified faculty, staff and Students.
 Faculty members can be recommended annually by the Faculty Senate.
 Undergraduate, graduate, and professional Student members will be recruited and selected through SCAI's formal SCC recruitment and selection process.
 All members of the SCC will be trained by SCAI.
 In cases where the Charged StudentRespondent is an undergraduate, every effort will be made to select undergraduate Studentstudent representatives for the SCC.
 In cases where the Charged StudentRespondent is a graduate or professional Studentstudent, every effort will be made to select graduate or professional student representatives for the SCC.
-For Academic Misconduct violations, the committee must include two full-time faculty members, and if the Charged Student is a graduate or Respondent is a graduate or professional student faculty representatives must have at least Graduate Faculty status.
+For Academic Misconduct violations, the committee must include two full-time faculty members, and if the Status.
 For cases in which there is an overlap of charges under only the Code (Academic misconduct and a non-FIU Regulation105 violation), the Hearing Body shall meet the requirements of the Academic Misconduct hearing.